ResellerClub Sustains Customer Engagement during Pandemic with Online Events

 - Connect with customers during the pandemic

-- Help them upskill, learn and reach out to the brand with their questions and feedback
+- Help them upskill, learn and reach out to the brand with their questions, feedback

 - And of course, facilitate mutual knowledge sharing